Council Tax discounts and reductions

 If your home is eligible, your bill will be reduced to that of a property in the next Council Tax band down.
 For example, a Band D property will be charged a Band C rate.
 Even if your property is in Band A (the lowest band) you will still receive a reduction.
 It will be the same in cash terms as the reductions for homes in Band B, C or D.

 If you feel you may qualify for disabled band reduction or would like the council to consider a reduction or discount as mentioned above please contact us on email@example.com or telephone 0330 123 0081.

 Section 11a and 13a

-The council may reduce an amount of Council Tax liability to such an extent as it thinks fit.
-Currently Guildford Borough Council has not determined any additional exemptions or discounts under this power.
+We may reduce an amount of Council Tax liability to such an extent as we think fit.
+Currently we have not determined any additional exemptions or discounts under this power.

 From 1 April 2014 annexes which are used by the occupier of the main house as part of the main home, or annexes which are occupied by a relative of the person living in the main house will be entitled to a 50 per cent reduction in the Council Tax payable on the annexe.

 The 50 percent reduction is on top of any other discount you or your relative may be entitled to.
 For example, if your adult son is living in the annexe on his own.
 He will be liable for Council Tax and be entitled to a 25 percent single occupier discount and a 50 percent annexe discount.

 - The annexe must form part of a single property which includes at least one other property, that is the annexe must be within the grounds of the main house (not necessarily attached) and must be included in the title deeds of the main house and not registered separately.

 - The annexe is being used by the resident of the main house, as part of their main home,